AkpanuwaUdeme/operators-control-flow/readme.md

 Question 4 code logged is in index.js file
 answer:
- 1 8 15 is the answer i got after calling node index.js
+ 1 8 15 is the answer for number 4, i got it from terminal after calling node index.js

+question 3 and 5 is answered in index.js